tejaswi3678/MasterThesis/README.md

 # MasterThesis

-This repository consists of scheduling project using python
+This repository consists of Automated scheduling project using python